 - How can we overcome those together?

-Parent-teacher meeting mustn’t be restricted to discussing the just academic performance of your child.
-School life can mould how your child will develop their social skills and how it affects your child learning.
+Parent-teacher meetings mustn’t be restricted to discussing just the academic performance of your child.
+School life can mould how your child will develop their social skills and how it affects his learning.
 In this day and age, apart from just education, it is important to pay close attention to your child’s school life.
-Make sure take the time to ask:
+Make sure to take the time to ask:

-- How is child’s academic performance vis-a-vis his peers?
+- How is my child’s academic performance vis-a-vis his peers?

-- Does the teacher think that my child is having trouble socializing?
+- Does the teacher think that my child is having trouble socialising?